-All qualified Contractors on the City's list for the category of work being bid shall be mailed, faxed, or emailed an Invitation for Bids (IFB) or Notice Inviting Bids (NIB).
-The City may elect to mail, fax, or email the IFB or NIB to construction trade journals in accordance with Public Contract Code section 22036.
-The IFB or NIB shall describe the scope of the Public Project in general terms and how to obtain more detailed information about the Public Project, and state the time and place for the submission of Bids.
-All mailing of an IFB or NIB to qualified Contractors and/or construction trade journals shall be completed not less than ten (10) calendar days before Bids are due.
+All qualified contractors on the city's list for the category of work being bid shall be mailed, faxed, or emailed an invitation for bids.
+The city may elect to mail, fax, or email the IFB to construction trade journals in accordance with Public Contract Code section 22036.
+The IFB shall describe the scope of the public project in general terms and how to obtain more detailed information about the public project, and state the time and place for the submission of bids.
+All mailing of an IFB to qualified contractors and/or construction trade journals shall be completed not less than ten (10) calendar days before bids are due.

-(4) Bidder's Security/Failure to Sign Contract.
+(4) Bidder's security/failure to sign contract.

-Bidder's security shall be prescribed in the IFB or NIB in an amount equal to ten percent of the bid amount.
-Bidder's security shall be a cash deposit with the City, a cashier's certified check payable to the City, or a bidder's bond.
-The lowest Responsible Bidder shall forfeit the bid security upon the Bidder's refusal or failure to execute the Contract within ten (10) calendar days after the date of the award of the Contract, or such other period of time as may be specified by the City.
-On the refusal or failure of the lowest Responsible Bidder to execute the Contract, the City Manager may award the Contract to the next lowest Responsible Bidder submitting a Responsive Bid.
+Bidder's security shall be prescribed in the IFB in an amount equal to ten percent of the bid amount.
+Bidder's security shall be a cash deposit with the city, a cashier's certified check payable to the city, or a bidder's bond.
+The lowest responsible bidder shall forfeit the bid security upon the